aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/knowledge-base/aspose-cells-faqs/_index.md

-{{< gist "aspose-cells" "18f6c28b77ee30c773fb2199168e73ed" "Examples.GridWeb-CSharp-Controllers-GridWebFAQController-FixStackOverflowException.cs" >}}
+{{< gist "aspose-cells-gists" "7c644a93d33d24299a618c1dda1a2385" "Examples.GridWeb-CSharp-Controllers-GridWebFAQController-FixStackOverflowException.cs" >}}
 ## **Thickness of lines issue while rendering Excel to PDF**
 Sometimes, when Excel file is converted to PDF, then thickness of lines is different in the output PDF.
 This issue is not caused by Aspose.Cells.
 It is caused by **Adobe Reader** when its settings **"Smooth line art"** and **"Enhance thin lines"** are checked.
 Unchecking these options will display PDF fine.